The Pinnacle Nature Reserve

-In the north-west there is a small area of endangered Yellow Box-Blakely's Red Gum Grassy Woodland, and an area of open shrubby forest dominated by Red Stringy Bark (E. macrorhyncha).
-Regenerating forest dominated by Brittle Gum (E. mannifera) is on the steeper southern slopes.
+In the north-west there is a small area of endangered Yellow Box-Blakely's Red Gum Grassy Woodland, and an area of open shrubby forest dominated by Red Stringy Bark (Eucalyptus macrorhyncha).
+Regenerating forest dominated by Brittle Gum (E. mannifera) occurs on the steeper southern slopes.

 Plants – Land of diversity

 Rare plant species occurring at The Pinnacle include Little Dumpies (Diplodium truncatum) and Silky Swainson-pea (Swainsona sericea).

 Some parts of the reserve have substantially modified woodland vegetation and secondary grasslands.
 The dominant ground layer vegetation comprises native perennial grasses together with introduced species.

 The Pinnacle protects a population of the vulnerable Pink-tailed Worm-lizard (Aprasia parapulchella) and provides habitat for woodland birds including the threatened Varied Sittella (Daphoenositta chrysoptera) and Glossy Black-cockatoo.
 The Specked Warbler (Chthonicola sagittata) and Scarlet Robin (Petroica boodang) have also been recorded in the reserve.

 Friends of The Pinnacle conducts regular activities such as weeding, tree planting and maintenance, interpretive walks and mapping of rabbit warrens.
 For further information visit the ParkCare Initiative page.